Ys-Zhou/MyHexo/source/_posts/AWS CDVA/Additional-Contents.md

 - Signature v4 Signing
   - AWS use SigV4 to sign your credentials in your API calls
   - In header option or http query parameters

+# S3

+## MFA Delete

+- You must enable Versioning on S3 bucket before enabling MFA-Delete
+- MFA-Delete can only be enabled / disabled / used through CLI
+- Only bucket owner can enable / disable MFA-Delete
+- MFA-Delete will be applied to
+  - Permanently delete an object version
+  - Suspend versioning on the bucket
+- MFA-Delete will not be applied to
+  - Mark an object deleted
+  - Enable versioning
+  - List object including deleted versions

+## Force Encryption

+- Use Bucket Policy
+  - Deny upload action when the object is unencrypted
+- Default Encryption
+  - It will be encrypted by default when you upload an unencrypted object

+## Access Logs (Server Access Logging)

+- Any request made to the S3 bucket will be logged into another S3 bucket
+- Do not enable Server Access Logging on a logging bucket (result in logging loop)
+- By enabling server access logging, your bucket ACL will be updated automatically to include access to the S3 log delivery group

+## Replication

+- Must enable versioning in both source and destination buckets
+- Can cross-account & cross-region
+- After activating, only new objects are replicated
+- Can optional set it to replicate delete markers
+- Deletions with a version ID are not replication
+- Replication is not chained
+  - The destination bucket will not replicate replicated objects to another bucket